Choosing new accounting software for your freelance writing business isn’t easy.

 Best suited to: Individual freelancers or LLC/LTD company owners.

 Pricing: The Quickbooks self-employed plan starts at $7.50 per month.
-Its small business plans start at $12.50 per month.
+Its small business plan, Simple Start, begins at $12.50 per month.

 Xero’s accounting software is designed for advanced freelancers who need a few extra features.
 It’s mainly designed for accountants and bookkeepers–hence why your accountant may be asking you to use this tool for your bookkeeping.
 However, it’s an option worth considering if you’re planning to scale your freelance business significantly.